bharath272/sds_eccv2014/README.md

-The main function for running the benchmark is `evaluation/run_benchmark.m`.
-The code should be self explanatory.
-`demo_sds_benchmark` should point you to how to run the benchmark.
+The main function for running the benchmark is `evaluation/run_benchmark.m`. `demo_sds_benchmark` should point you to how to run the benchmark.

 ###SDS results format
 Before you go further you may want to know the format in which we save and process results.

+* **Representing region candidates:**
  Because we work with close to 2000 region candidates, saving them as full image-sized masks uses up a lot of space and requires a lot of memory to process.
 Instead, we save these region candidates using a superpixel representation: we save a superpixel map, containing the superpixel id for each pixel in the image, and we represent each region as a binary vector indicating which superpixels are present in the region.
 To allow this superpixel representation to be accessible to Caffe, we
-* save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in scanline order.
+ + save the superpixel map as a text file, the first two numbers in which represent the size of the image and the rest of the file contains the superpixel ids of the pixels in scanline order.
-* stack the representation of each region as a matrix (each column representing a region) and save it as a png image.
+ + stack the representation of each region as a matrix (each column representing a region) and save it as a png image.

  `read_sprep` can read this representation into matlab.

+* **Representing detections:**
  After the regions have been scored and non-max suppressed, we store the chosen regions as a cell array, one cell per category.
 Each cell is itself a cell array, with as many cells as there are images, and each cell containing the region id of the chosen regions.
 The scores are stored in a separate cell array.

+* **Representing refined detections:**
  After refinement, the refined regions are stored as binary matrices in mat files, one for each image.
 The refined regions for different categories are stored in different directories

 ###Evaluating on detection and segmentation

-* Detection
+* **Detection:**
   To evaluate on detection, after computing scores on all regions, use `misc/box_nms.m` to non-max suppress the boxes using box overlap. `misc/write_test_boxes` will write the boxes out to a file that you can submit to PASCAL.

-* Semantic segmentation
+* **Semantic segmentation:**
   To evaluate on semantic segmentation, compute scores on all regions, do `misc/region_nms.m` to non-max suppress boxes, and use `misc/get_top_regions.m` to get the top regions per category.
 For our experiments, we picked the top 5K regions for seg val and seg test.
 Then call `paste_segments`: